Amorphous calcium carbonate: Stability

 ACC is the sixth and least stable polymorph of calcium carbonate.
 The remaining five polymorphs (in decreasing stability) are: calcite, aragonite, vaterite, monohydrocalcite and ikaite.
 When mixing two supersaturated solutions of calcium chloride and sodium carbonate (or sodium bicarbonates) these polymorphs will precipitate from solution following Ostwald's step rule, which states that the least stable polymorph will precipitate first.
 But while ACC is the first product to precipitate, it rapidly transforms into one of the more stable polymorphs within seconds.
 When in pure CaCO3, ACC transforms within seconds into one of the crystalline calcium carbonate polymorphs.
 This transformation from amorphous to crystalline is proposed to be a dissolution-reprecipitation mechanism.
 Despite ACC's highly unstable nature, some organisms are able to produce stable ACC.
 For example, the American Lobster Homarus americanus, maintains stable ACC throughout its yearly molt cycle.
 Studies of biogenic ACC have also shown that these stable forms of ACC are hydrated whereas the transient forms are not.
 From observations of spicule growth in sea urchins, it seems that ACC is deposited at the location of new mineral growth where it then dehydrates and transforms into calcite.
+Recent solid‑state NMR studies have shown that poly‑aspartate can integrate into amorphous calcium carbonate (ACC), adopting an α‑helix conformation and significantly stabilizing the phase against crystallization; additionally, water molecules within ACC were observed to reorient via 180° flips on a millisecond timescale.